a

 Eternal life and the sovereignty and wisdom it bequeathed had once more been denied, forcing the citizens of the western world to turn into the sheep following the papal shepherd of Rome.
 Since the 16th century protestant Reformation, new shepherdships became available, although none of these are known to offer the spiritual liberation each living being yearns for.

 Moreover, in response to the cultural and spiritual upheavals of the Renaissance, the Catholic Church initiated tribunals to stamp out heresy.
-Thus the Inquisition was born, which would burn the witches and their brew and brooms and terminate their transcendental sabbaths.
-Nature, where the Living Ones were said to reside, the realm where the spirit roams, had been closed off for spiritual adventures.
-The witches’ screams of anguish traumatized western society and the fear of the Lord took hold of peoples’ minds.
-In Geneva, Protestant reformer John Calvin had a little girl punished, not for daring to sing happily, but for not singing one of his edifying songs, in church, on a Sunday morning of all things!
-Then, as the French historian Michelet sadly noted, “the singing stopped!”
+Thus, the Inquisition was born, which would burn the witches and their brew and brooms and terminate their transcendental sabbaths.
+Nature, the realm where the spirit roams and the Living Ones were said to reside, had been closed off for spiritual adventures.
+The witches’ screams of anguish had traumatized western society and the fear of the Lord had taken hold of the people.

 The spirit had been muzzled thoroughly, allowing the reasoning Ego to become the undisputed master of Europeans' minds.